Ansys Fluent, CFX

 /opt/software/packages/ansys/<version>/ansys_inc/<version>/CFX/bin/cfx5solve -batch -def <Path to .def file> -chdir <Path to working directory> -parallel -part $SLURM_NTASKS -start-method "Open MPI Local Parallel" -par-dist cfxHostfile_2

-The results can be exported using cfx5export, using the -help
+The results can be exported using cfx5export, using the -help flag the available formats and their options can be listed.

 /opt/software/packages/ansys/<version>/ansys_inc/<version>/CFX/bin/cfx5export -help